Krystian Żołnierewicz

-Krystian Żołnierewicz (born 21 April 1993) is a Polish former professional footballer who played as a defender.
+Krystian Żołnierewicz (born 21 April 1993) is a Polish semi-professional footballer who plays as a defender for regional league club Salos Rumia.

 Career

 Żołnierewicz was a top prospect for Arka Gdynia, making his professional debut in the Ekstraklasa at age 17.
 However, he spent more of his time playing for the reserve team, and the club released him in June 2013 after making only four appearances in the top tier.